Alexander is a professional engineer who specializes in the construction of affordable houses and structures using

-This is the type of paint that works well in a wet environment.
+This type of paint works well in a wet environment.
 It's water-based and becomes water-resistant once dry.
 Waterborne paint has resins and pigments in the paint that allow them to disperse once they are in contact with water.

 Under extreme temperatures like summer, the water in the paint easily evaporates, allowing the paint to dry and stay dry.
 These water-based paints can also be used on the floor and ceiling, so long as they read "Epoxy."
 This means that the paint has a hardened surface or layer that adds a solid coating to the surface, similar to a protective layer.

 Other water-soluble paints include acrylic paint.
 They are water-resistant and maintain color stability even in extreme weather conditions.
 This type of paint is best to use as a topcoat or the outermost layer for your shipping container home because of its protective nature and ability to resist temperatures.
 It's sturdy and durable in use.

-So now you have an understanding of what the waterborne paint is and how it works.
+So, now you have an understanding of what waterborne paint is and how it works.
 Why do you need all that information?
-Well, being water-based is not only about the appearance it gives, but it's also about what they offer chemically.
+Well, being water-based is not only about the appearance it gives, but it's also about what it offers chemically.

-Being water-based, they tend to release less harmful emissions to the air than oil-based spray paints.
-This is because the toxic gases, or rather toxins, tend to dissolve in the water about 60% of it.
-This, therefore, leaves less harmful chemicals to be polluted in the air.
+Being water-based, these paints tend to release fewer harmful emissions into the air than oil-based spray paints.
+This is because 60% of the toxic gases, or rather toxins, tend to dissolve in the water.
+Therefore, it leaves fewer harmful chemicals to be polluted in the air.

-Waterborne painting systems have the least percentage of VOC emissions compared to any other paint.
+Waterborne painting systems have the lowest percentage of VOC emissions compared to any other paint.
 The volatile organic compounds will have reduced by the time water completely evaporated to form the solid coating.